Lily Agg: Charlton

 After a short stint in Germany, Agg joined Charlton for what was their inaugural season in the Championship.
 She made a total of six appearances and scored on two occasions on her return to English football.

 London City Lionesses

 Agg subsequently joined Championship club London City Lionesses, ahead of the 2019–20 season.
 However, due to suffering a fractured tibia against Reading in a pre-season friendly, she missed the entirety of her debut season at the club.

 She returned to action in the 2020–21 season against Sheffield United.
 In total, she made eleven appearances that season, being rewarded with three player of the match awards netting her one and only goal against champions Leicester.

+Following the conclusion of the 2022–23 FA Women's Championship season, Agg left London City Lionesses.

+Birmingham City

+On 19 August 2023, Birmingham City announced they had signed Agg on a one-year deal.
+On 27 May 2024, she signed a new one year contract, with the option of a one year extension, with the club.
+Agg underwent surgery following an ACL injury in the 2024-25 season.
+On 8 July 2025, it was announced that the club had exercised an extension clause in Agg's contract to keep her with the club during the 2025-26 season.

 International career

 On 19 June 2022, Agg made her debut for the Republic of Ireland women's national football team in a friendly against the Philippines in Antalya, Turkey.
 She marked the occasion by scoring the only goal in Ireland's 1–0 win.
 Agg had previously represented England up to under-19 level, but changed her allegiance to Ireland after an approach from the team's coach Vera Pauw.
 Agg was eligible for Ireland due to her grandmother Breda Greene being from County Cork, but the process of obtaining citizenship and switching her football eligibility proved to be protracted, delayed several times by injury and the COVID-19 pandemic in the Republic of Ireland.

 On 1 September 2022 Agg was named player of the match in Ireland's 1–0 2023 FIFA Women's World Cup qualification – UEFA Group A win over Finland at Tallaght Stadium.
 She entered play as a first-half substitute for the injured Ruesha Littlejohn then headed the winning goal, which secured Ireland's place in the 2023 FIFA Women's World Cup qualification – UEFA play-offs.